drshahizan/software-engineering/materials/module4/yChongyi/readme.md

 # Software Requirements Document (SRD): Student Engagement System

-Sure!
 Here's a breakdown of the system development process for a student engagement system for a university:

 ## 1. System Requirements Gathering:
 In the context of a student engagement system, requirements gathering would involve identifying the key stakeholders, such as students, faculty, staff, and administrators, and gathering information on their needs and goals for the system.
 Some specific requirements for a student engagement system might include features such as: